dpopchev/howto-quick-setup-dsm/README.md

 `Control Panel -> Permission viewer`

-### enable DoS protection

 ## Users and groups

 ### enable user home service

+Creates `homes/` shared folder.
+Each user will have one folder under it.
+Each user will have `home/` shortcut.

 ### create group

-Better to attach password settings to groups.
+Easier to attach password settings to groups.

 ### create user

-Better attach to group.
+Easier attach to group.

 ## Indexing